ChangWan723/ChangWan723.github.io/_posts/CSLN/Algorithm/2024-06-10-Greedy-Algorithms.md

 > **More precisely, the greedy algorithm is not a specific algorithm, but an algorithmic thinking (or algorithmic idea)** that can be used to guide us in designing specific algorithms and coding.
 >
-> Besides this, other similar algorithmic thinking includes: partitioning, backtracking, dynamic programming.
+> Besides this, other similar algorithmic thinking includes: divide and conquer, backtracking, dynamic programming.
 {: .prompt-tip }

 ### Key Principles